-And ‘late abroad again’ it seems the people of Melbourne can’t be for some time.
-The Premier of Victoria introduced stage four lock-down restrictions last night.
-Residents will be subject to a curfew for the next six weeks.
-Banned from travelling more than 5km (3 miles) from their home.
+And ‘late abroad again’ it seems the people of Melbourne can’t be for some time as the Premier of Victoria introduced stage four lock-down restrictions last night.
+This means residents will be subject to a curfew for the next six weeks and are banned from travelling more than 5km (3 miles) from their home.

 Comparing 1665 to 2020

-When the plague hit London, Pepys was largely unconcerned, taking more interest in the war with the Dutch and never ceasing from dining out in the evening.
-In a sad manifestation of Santayana’s prophetic phrase, history seems to be repeating this time around.
-The latest Covid resurgence coming from patrons frequenting bars and restaurants.
+Much like the arrival of Covid, when the plague hit London, Pepys was largely unconcerned, taking more interest in the war with the Dutch and never ceasing from dining out in the evening.
+In a sad manifestation of Santayana’s prophetic phrase, history seems to be repeating this time around with the latest resurgence coming from patrons frequenting bars and restaurants.

-Like some organisations today, Pepys maintained a BAU (business as usual) approach.
-Even though burials in London were exceeding 6,000 a week.
+Much like some organisations today, Pepys maintained a BAU (business as usual) approach, even though burials in London were exceeding 6,000 a week.
 Today, non-essential services remain open as there are fears for the economy if the shops shut.